kairosity/mp4-lionize/README.md

 3. __Rosemary Geoghan__ is the __CEO__ of a mid-sized plumbing company based in Dublin.
 The business already has a strong industry reputation and its primary clients are large construction firms.
 Rosemary wants a client portal added to the business's existing website so that detailed and customized project information can be viewed easily by clients.

 4. __David Murphy__ is a makeup artist based in Kildare.
 He is expanding his business and has launched a product line of branded makeup brushes.
-He wants to delegate out both his social media management and his content creation, so that he can focus on strategy and his day-to-day business.
+He wants to delegate both his social media management and his content creation, so that he can focus on strategy and his day-to-day business.

 ## User Stories

 This application is targeted at Sole Traders, SMEs and larger businesses who are looking to outsource aspects of their digital marketing strategy.
 The services on offer include website creation, SEO services, social media management and content creation.